 From grocery stores to farmers markets to cafés, food label symbols are everywhere but do you know what they really mean?
-In this glossary, we’ll explain some of the most popular symbols on food labels to help you see what’s required to put one on your label.
+In this glossary, we’ll explain some of the most popular food symbols to make it easier to decode labels.
+If you’re a food manufacturer looking for labels, head over to our instant online quote to get started on your custom food labels!

 Food Label Symbols Manufacturers And Consumers Should Know

-- American Grassfed: The American Grassfed Association (AGA) offers the first and only all-American grass-fed certification in the United States.
+American Grassfed: The American Grassfed Association (AGA) offers the first and only all-American grass-fed certification in the United States.
 The AGA certifies beef, bison, dairy, lamb, and goat.
 Other animals, like chicken and pigs can be pasture-raised (and USDA organic standards require at least some access to pasture), but there are currently no specific certification standards for non-ruminant animals being grass-fed or pastured.
 The AGA logo on a product shows that the animals were raised on a diet of 100% forage, allowed to roam open pasture with no feedlot confinement, never given antibiotics or hormones, and come from American family farms.
+The certification standards apply to all farms and ranches approved by AGA for the production of ruminant animals and products.
+Only farms and ranches certified to AGA standards may use AGA’s logo, trademark, service mark and/or design mark.
+Their standards are verified by an independent, third-party, on-farm yearly audit.

-- Animal Welfare Approved: Started in 2006, Animal Welfare Approved (AWA) is a division of the non-profit organization Animal Welfare Institute.
+Animal Welfare Approved: Started in 2006, Animal Welfare Approved (AWA) is a division of the non-profit organization Animal Welfare Institute.
+Animal Welfare Approved is the first seal to guarantee that humanely labeled products do not come from agribusiness-owned operations that raise some of their animals under cruel conditions.
 Its standards cover the way its participating farms raise their animals (including beef and dairy cattle, bison, sheep, goats, pigs, chickens, turkeys, ducks, geese, and rabbits).
 The basic premise of AWA standards is that animals must be able to behave naturally and be in a state of physical and psychological well-being.
 They only certify family farms (charging no fees to participating farmers) and state that animals must be raised on pasture or range.

 - Safe and fair working conditions.